 There are many misconceptions about anxiety disorders and I’m going to talk about a few of the most common.

 You can be the strongest person in the world and still be struck down with an anxiety disorder.
 In all fairness, it’s usually the strongest and most confident people who suffer from anxiety disorders because they hide their emotions away.
 It’s a bit like kids films where someone would keep putting stuff under their bed and pretending it wasn’t there until the bed touched the bedroom ceiling.

-People who suffer with mental health problems are often ashamed.
-Society has lead us to believe we have to put a smile on our faces all the time and pretend to be something we are not.
+People who suffer from mental health problems are often ashamed.
+Society has to lead us to believe we have to put a smile on our faces all the time and pretend to be something we are not.
 This leads to high levels of stress, which will eventually lead to anxiety disorders.

 At this point, people are often left confused.
-‘Oh I never knew so and so was having such a hard time!
+‘Oh, I never knew so and so was having such a hard time!
 I thought they were really strong’.